JKBurrows/ST558-Project-2/Friday.md

 ### Month

-Explore how bike rentals on fridays change depending on the month.
+Explore how bike rentals on fridays change depending on the month using a basic numeric summary and a boxplot.
+The boxplot can be used to identify outliers.

 As already noted, it is probably not worth including *mnth* and *season* in the model, so *season* has been eliminated.